 - Inhibited growth and development, and risk of future health problems in teenagers

-Taking anabolic-androgenic steroids to enhance athletic performance, while being prohibited in most sports organizations, also illegal.
+Taking anabolic-androgenic steroids to enhance athletic performance, while prohibited in most sports organizations, also illegal.
 In the past 20 years, more effective law enforcement in the United States.
 Due to this, pushed much of the illegal steroid industry into the black market.
 This poses additional health risks because the drugs.
 Because made in other countries and smuggled in or made in clandestine labs in the United States.
-Either way, they aren’t subject to government safety standards and could be impure or mislabeled.
+Either way, not subject to government safety standards and impure or mislabeled products.